chnm/model-articles/content/articles/blocknewman.md

 paragraph.
 I begin to summarize the previous section's findings, and then turn to an array of (unanswered) questions to raise issues about those findings.
-I'm guessing I was tired and/or hitting my word limit by this point in the essay, TBH.
+I'm guessing I was tired and/or hitting my word limit by this point in the essay, to be honest.
 Still, these are reasonable questions that get at issues of systemic bias, structural impediments, and continue to connect the scholarship we do to the lived experiences of being a woman's historian.